io-grant/MDM-Migration-Checklist/README.md

 ## Features

-- Automated removal of management profiles
+- Automated removal of management profiles (some may need admin credentials)
-- Azure MFA verification
+- Azure MFA verification (may require assistance for disabling)
-- OneDrive sync and migration handling
+- OneDrive sync and migration handling (requires MFA to be disabled)
-- Bulk application removal
+- Bulk application removal (applications can be added or removed via the script)
 - JAMF enrollment automation
 - System settings configuration
 - Self Service app installation